-Closing the Gap: South Portland–Scarborough
+Close the Gap: South Portland–Scarborough

 - 1.6 miles – completes critical off-road section to avoid traffic on Highland Avenue and other roads.

 - Final design and permitting completed